niwaka-ame/huo2025/README.md

 cd ~/temp/huo2025 # the code repository
 python src/fig1.py
 ```
-4. To reproduce Figures S6 and S7, make sure you run the R codes first in the `src/intermediate` folder.
+4. To reproduce Figures S6 and S7, make sure you run the R code first in the `src/intermediate` folder.
 The output panels will be stored in the `fig` folder.

 ## Note
 The code for Figure S10 will send request to the YeastEnrichR server; please pay attention to the frequency of request.